Narbonne Cathedral: History

-The cathedral is situated in the heart of the present city of Narbonne, but in the Middle Ages was located by the city wall.
-This placement was due to a long history of the site as a place of worship.
-In 313, just after the Edict of Milan, a Constantinian basilica was erected on approximately the same spot as the present cathedral.

-Ruined by a fire in 441, it took 37 days to demolish those parts of the basilica that had escaped destruction.
-Then a Latin basilica was constructed by Bishop Rusticus, who was encouraged in his work by the Gaulish prefect, Marcellus.
-The basilica was finished on November 29, 445.
-Originally dedicated to Saint Genesius of Arles, it was re-dedicated in 782 to the young Spanish martyrs Saint Justus and Pastor.
-Little remains of this building: two Roman columns from the former forum, used in the nave, can now be seen in the present cloister; the lintel and an aedicule of white marble can now be seen in the Lapidary Museum of Narbonne.

-A Carolingian cathedral was erected in 890 by Archbishop Theodard (d.
+The origins of the cathedral date to 313, when a small Constantinian basilica was erected on approximately the same spot as the present cathedral shortly after the Edict of Milan.
+Destroyed by fire in 441, it took 37 days to demolish those parts of the basilica that had escaped destruction.
+Then a basilica in the Roman style was constructed by Bishop Rusticus, who was encouraged in his work by the Gaulish prefect, Marcellus.
+The basilica was finished on 29 November 445.
+Originally dedicated to Saint Genesius of Arles, it was re-dedicated in 782 to the young Spanish martyrs Saints Justus and Pastor.
+Little remains of this building: two Roman columns from the former forum, used in the nave, can be seen in the present cloister; the lintel and an aedicule of white marble are displayed in the Lapidary Museum of Narbonne.The 5th-century building deteriorated to a ruin, and a Carolingian cathedral was erected in its place beginning in 890 by Archbishop Theodard (d.
 893).
-Its steeple, largely restored, is visible from the cloister.
-Yet despite the help given to it by three popes, this church fell into ruin.
+The 9th-century steeple, largely restored, is visible from the cloister.

-The idea to build a Gothic cathedral was a political decision made in 1268 by Pope Clement IV, the former archbishop of Narbonne.
-He decided that it would be a monument made in the magnificent style of the Kingdom of France.
-The construction of the new cathedral was supposed to begin in 1264, but did not actually start until 1272.
-The first stone of the current cathedral was laid by Archbishop Maruin on April 13, 1272, in the foundation of the current Chapel of the Sacred Heart.
+In 1268, Pope Clement IV, a former archbishop of Narbonne, decided to build a Gothic cathedral, adopting in the style of the Kingdom of France that aligned with his political allegiance.
+The first stone of this cathedral was laid by Archbishop Maruin on 13 April 1272, in the foundation of the current Chapel of the Sacred Heart, and the construction continued under the direction of Jean Deschamps.
+The building opened in 1286 and was gradually expanded until 1354, when the location of the city walls prevented its further expansion and the nave and transept were never completed.

-The choir was finished in 1332, but the rest of the building was never completed, as the result of many factors including sudden changes in the economic status of Narbonne, its unusual size and geographical location (to complete it would have meant demolishing the city wall) and financial constraints.